 It’s natural to feel worried because there is a lot in life that you cannot control.
 Even when you can control some things a little, you can’t control them completely.
 For example:

-• You can do everything in your power to protect the people you care about, but something bad might still happen to them.
+- You can do everything to protect the people you care about, but something terrible might still happen to them.

-The difficult truth is that none of us is especially effective in controlling what we think or feel, or what happens in the world.
-And, yet it doesn’t stop us trying!
+The brutal truth is that none of us is especially effective in controlling what we think or feel or what happens in the world.
+And, yet, it doesn’t stop us from trying!

 What is anxiety?

 Anxiety is a natural human experience.
-Many anxious people say that that they feel on edge, restless or agitated.
-It’s because you’re thinking about something uncomfortable or threatening and you don’t feel very confident that you’ll handle the situation very well.
+Many anxious people say that they feel on edge, restless or agitated.
+When you think about something uncomfortable or threatening, you don’t feel confident that you’ll handle the situation very well.

-When THREATS LOOK BIG, and your ability to deal with it looks small, naturally anxiety starts to simmer.
+When THREATS LOOK BIG, your ability to deal with them looks small.
 Unfortunately, once anxiety shows up, it acts like a magnet.
-You don’t just worry about one thing, every other possible thing that could go wrong floods into your mind.
+You don’t just worry about one thing; every other possible thing that could go wrong floods into your mind.

 What happens in your mind when you feel anxious?